 The capitalization method specifies how much capital is required to generate average or super-profits, assuming the business earns a typical rate of return in the industry.

 The capitalized value of profits refers to this amount of capital.
-Goodwill is defined as the excess of capital over total capital employed by the business.
+Goodwill is defined as the excess of capital over the total capital employed by the business.

 Capitalized Value of Average/Super Profits = Average/Super Profits X (100 / Normal Rate of Return)